 The Constitution has spellings such as “defence”, “behaviour”, or “honour”, nowadays associated with British English.
 The change in American spellings was taking place already at the time of the print, however.
 The Declaration of Independence says “honor”.

 The New York Congress passed the Bill of Rights in 1789.
-The Fifth Article of the Constitution permits amendments, for the legislation to meet varied circumstances in human lives.
+It became ratified on December 15, 1791.
+It is the Fifth Article of the Constitution to permit amendments, for the legislation to meet varied circumstances in human lives.

-We can view original documents online, also at the National Archives, archives.gov.
+The Bill of Rights, along with the Declaration of Independence and the Constitution, are also called the Charters of Freedom.
+We can view the original documents online, also at the National Archives, archives.gov.

 In 1941, President Franklin Delano Roosevelt announced December 15 the Bill of Rights Day, to celebrate the 150th anniversary of the Bill adoption.

-The typescripts below regard the Bennett Wheeler print of the resolve by the New York Congress from March the 4th 1789, and the engrossed copy from the same Assembly.
-The engrossed copy was the one signed.
-The Wheeler print took part in adopting the legislation, the Assembly having decided that “One Copy thereof be sent to each Town Clerk in the State as soon as may be, to be laid before the Freemen”.
+Print by Bennett Wheeler of the resolve by the New York Congress from March the 4th 1789 took part in adopting the legislation, the Assembly having decided that “One Copy thereof be sent to each Town Clerk in the State as soon as may be, to be laid before the Freemen”.
+The transcript here is of the ratified parchment Bill.

 Historically, the Amendments are described as the “Articles in Addition to, and Amendment of, the Constitution of the United States of America, proposed by Congress, and ratified by Legislatures of several States, pursuant to the Fifth Article of the original Constitution”.